 Susan McAdams: Executive Director and Board Secretary

 An influential health care leader and a strong advocate for improving access to care for all, Ms. Bruce was named one of the nation’s 2011 Top 25 Women in Healthcare by Modern Healthcare magazine.
-In 2009, she was appointed to the Commission on a High Performance Health System (The Commonwealth Fund) to help shape health reform.
-She has previously served as past chair of the Board of Trustees of the Catholic Health Association of the United States and continues to be an active committee member for the national organization currently serving on the CHA’s Award Committee.
-She is the current Treasurer for the Illinois Hospital Association’s Board of Trustees and has served on many IHA committees over the last several years.
-She has also participated on various committees and councils of the American Hospital Association and is currently serving on the AHA’s Equity of Care Council.
-Ms. Bruce is also active in the City of Chicago currently serving on the World Business Chicago Board and the Art Institute of Chicago Council.
+In 2009, she was appointed to the Commission on a High Performance Health System (The Commonwealth Fund) to help shape health reform in the United States.
+She has also served as past chair of the Board of Trustees of the Catholic Health Association of the United States which encompasses over 700 hospitals.

 Angela Lee AIA, ACHA, LEED AP, EDAC